-A long time ago, I made a Carrot Cake which was a hit of the table.
-This time, I have got an idea of making a carrot loaf cake or carrot bread.
+A long time ago, I made a Carrot Cake which was a hit on the table.
+So this time, I have an idea of making a carrot loaf cake or carrot bread.

 Moreover, the upcoming Easter holiday is another motivation to share this recipe with you.

-I adapted a carrot cake recipe ( le carrot cake like the French call it) created by chef Philippe Conticini.
+I adapted a carrot cake recipe (le carrot cake in French) created by chef Philippe Conticini.

 This recipe has all of the components for a classic carrot cake.
 It is filled with healthy carrots, warm spices, and nuts.